Rise in colorectal cancer among young adults an alarming trend

 LOS GATOS -- Cases of colorectal cancer are on the rise among young adults and the disease is now estimated to be the deadliest cancer for adults between the ages of 20 and 49 by the year 2030.

-In between her middle school literature lesson plans and raising two kids at home, Janessa Schwartz was not feeling quite right.
+In between her middle school literature lesson plans and raising two kids at home, Jenessa Schwartz was not feeling quite right.

 "Really chronic fatigue, really inconsistent bowel habits, and all the symptoms are easily explained away by being a tired, working mom," said Schwartz.